-In 2017/18 the cost of medicines prescribed and dispensed in primary care was £8.9 billion, with the number of prescriptions increasing, it was important that the NHS acted to achieve the greatest value from the money that it spends.
+In 2018 the cost of medicines prescribed and dispensed in primary care was £8.8 billion, with the number of prescriptions increasing, it is important that the NHS acts to achieve the greatest value from the money that it spends.

 NHS Clinical Commissioners (NHSCC) – the organisation that represents CCGs – originally approached NHS England with a proposal to reduce prescription of ineffective medicines in primary care.
 As part of its national commissioning role, NHS England started working with NHSCC to review such products, set out an evidence based and consistent approach for patients, and coordinate a national consultation process on behalf of all CCGs.